 As far as design goes, I never thought much of the Samsung Galaxy S range until the S6.
 In my opinion, it was at that point the Galaxy began to take shape and actually look decent.

 The S7 features an appearance very similar to the iPhone's generally square with curved edges look.
 It features a grey outline on the sides, a black front and a glossy black back.
 The back is a bit of a fingerprint magnet, so if you don't like smartphones that get dirty then this phone will not be for you.
 The rear-facing camera on the back is in the middle of the device as opposed to being offset to the left or right.
-There are two volume buttons on the left hand side and a lock/power button on the right hand side (something a lot of bigger smartphones do).
+There are two volume buttons on the left-hand side and a lock/power button on the right-hand side (something a lot of bigger smartphones do).
 There is no mute switch featured on iPhones (Android does provide this feature from the top 'control centre' thing).

 The front of the S7 is flat with no curving edges.
-The back however features a curved design from the sides.
+The back, however, features a curved design from the sides.
 The splits between the antenna strips appear in pairs at the top and the bottom which I think looks miles better than the iPhone 6's attempt at this.
 Also on the top of the S7 is a SIM card tray.
 However, Samsung neatly also concealed the Micro SD card into this tray, so expanding the storage can be done from the same place as you would put your SIM card.

-The device features the standard back and overview capacitive buttons, as well a single physical home button.
-I came to Android in the first place because of the fact that it focuses on function over form (whilst not neglecting form completely, but I do believe that iOS is more polished), something I believe Apple seems to be doing with it's closing of macOS and making life for us developers more difficult.
+The device features the standard back and overview capacitive buttons, as well as a single physical home button.
+I came to Android in the first place because of the fact that it focuses on function over form (whilst not neglecting form completely, but I do believe that iOS is more polished), something I believe Apple seems to be doing with its closing of macOS and making life for us developers more difficult.

 The large size makes it similar to a lot of other large smartphones like the iPhone 6 and iPhone 7 and less like smaller devices such as the iPhone SE.
 The Galaxy S7 also features a set of small speaker holes which allow sound to come out of the device.
 To the left of this you will find the Micro USB port for data, charging and for use with other devices.
 To the left of this is the infamous 3.5mm headphone jack that was one of a few things that deterred me from buying an iPhone 7.